cyverse/atmosphere-guides/src/openstack_troubleshooting_guide/openstack_troubleshooting_guide.md

 These instructions were tested using the `spicy` client included with the `spice-client-gtk` APT package.
 With SSH port forwarding, you can point your local SPICE client to localhost on port 5901; the connection will be forwarded to 172.29.236.147:5900 on the compute host.
 A graphical console session should be obtained which accepts keyboard input, ctrl+alt+del, etc.

+### Connect to Instance Console using libvirt (also how to update the root password)

+#### Lookup the compute node and libvirt instance id
+The compute host: `openstack server show <server uuid> -c OS-EXT-SRV-ATTR:host`

+The libvirt id: `openstack server show <server uuid> -c OS-EXT-SRV-ATTR:instance_name`

+#### Replace the root password
+1. Stop the instance first
+1. Generate a new password
+    1. openssl passwd -1
+1. Navigate to the compute node (on marana navigate to deployhost.marana-cloud.cyverse.org first)
+1. Update the password
+    1. virt-edit -d <libvirt id> /etc/shadow
+    1. Find the line with root and replace everything between the first and second colon with the output of the openssl command
+1. Start the instance

+#### Connect through libvirt console
+If the instance has networking you should be able to ssh as root.
+Otherwise read below to connect via the libvirt console.

+Try to connect to the instance's `serial0` device

+     virsh console <libvirt id> --devname serial0

+That might fail in which case you should try with `serial1`.In either case you should be prompted for login.
+If you want to verify the device name, run `virsh dumpxml <libvirt id>`.
+It's possible there is no console device.

 ### Inspect the Filesystem of a Running Instance with Broken Networking

 To inspect filesystem of an instance that will not accept SSH connections or a console session, you can create a snapshot (image) of that instance, convert that image to a volume, and then attach that volume to another instance.